Genealogy in Hertfordshire

 How do I make a donation to thank you for the site?

 No charge is made for the use of this site, or for answering your questions.
 If you feel you have good a worthwhile service you are invited to make a donation to charity.
-My nominated charity is the national mental health charity Mind (www.mind.org.uk) but a local charity with similar interests (including a local Mind association) is a perfectly acceptable substitute.
+I prefer it is you make an online donation to a local Hertfordshire mental health charity (which can be done in any currency, but with a minimum of £5.00) - and this will appear on the total on the home page.
+For smaller donations dropping a donation into a collecting box for a charity near you with similar interests (including a local Mind association) is a perfectly acceptable substitute.

 System support and web space on an ISP is provided by HertsWEB without charge.
 The day to day running of the site, such as creating and updating individual web pages, is carried out without charge by the Resident Genealogist (me!).
-The purchase of books, postcards, etc., for use on the site is paid for by selling off contents of the Resident Genealogist's attic on eBay under the name Chris_from_Hertfordshire.
+The purchase of books, postcards, etc., for use on the site is (in theory) paid for by selling off contents of the my attic, (plus duplicate and other material no longer needed in my library) on eBay under the name Chris_from_Hertfordshire .
+In practice it has been also subsidised from my pension.